-Sherpa stew is a hot soup that warms our body during low temperatures and keeps us healthy.
+Sherpa stew is a hot soup that warms our bodies during low temperatures and keeps us healthy.
 Try the Sherpa stew of Solukhumbu district, which lies the popular Everest Base Camp Trek.
 There is a thick settlement of Sherpa people in Solukhumbu.

 There are several restaurants run by Sherpas that sell authentic Sherpa stew.
 They put some distinct ingredients in the soup that have been passed down from generation to generation.
 Also, try Rildok of Solukhumbu.
 It is mashed potato soup.
-They prepare food in a wooden fire.
+They prepare food on a wooden fire.
 It would be a great opportunity to explore the Sherpa lifestyle too.

 17) Maitidevi/Naxal – Chicken Biryani

 Nepali people’s undying love for chicken is not a new thing.
 They love chicken dishes, and Chicken Biryani is one of their favorite chicken cuisines.

 Chicken Biryani is an Indian dish, which is a mixture of rice, chicken, and some enriching spices.
 The chicken Biryani of Bamboo Biryani stands out from the crowd of several chicken Biryani restaurants.
 It is a restaurant in Maitidevi, Kathmandu.